gnimelf/portfolio/README.md

 ## Credits

 ### Software Used
-Balsamiq Wireframes software
-MS VSCode
+Balsamiq Wireframes, MS VSCode,

+### Others content used
+Google Fonts, Font Awesome

 I take credit for designing and creating this website.